uiucsn/Astro-ORACLE/README.md

 We use this representation to build tensors using the pytorch data loader to create two tensors for each event.
 One of them is a `(sequence_length, n_ts_features)` shaped tensor that represents the time series data.
 We apply one hot encoding to represent the passband data and pass the `FLUXCAL` and `FLUXCALERR` data through the `asinh` function to squish it and get some more workable numerical values.
 The other tensor is a `(n_static_features)` shaped tensor that represents all the static data from the SNANA header file in addition to the `custom_engineered_features`.

-## Step 4 - Pytorch Data sets, data loaders and transformations
+## Step 4 - Pytorch Datasets, data loaders and transformations

+We first create a Pytorch Dataset that unpacks the LSST Source object tables.
+We separate the static and TS data, add padding (and optionally alter the TS length), and compute the classification labels.

+We can create a datasets using the test and train subsets of our elasticc data set.
+These data sets can be used to build the data loader.
+All of this code along with a simple example is present in the `dataloader.py` file.

 ## Step 5 - Classification Taxonomy